create3000/x_ite/docs/_posts/getting-started.md

 >**Tip:** All files can be compressed using GZip compression.
 This saves bandwidth and speeds up download time.
 {: .prompt-tip }

-If you have an own web-server see [How to Configure Your Web Server](how-to-configure-your-web-server).
+If you have an own web-server see [how to configure your web server](how-to-configure-your-web-server).
 If you are looking for an online X3D file format converter [see here](laboratory/x3d-file-converter).

 ### Fallback Content